wvell/staticmessages/README.md

-# Messages
+# Static messages
-Messages is a simple go library/command that helps with the translation of messages and errors in your application.
+Static messages is a simple go library/command that helps with the translation of messages and errors in your application.

 It converts simple translations files like this:
 ```yaml